enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     and Anninos.
 Default: 0
 ``MultiMetals`` (external)
-    This was added so that the user could turn on or off additional metal fields - currently there is the standard metallicity field (Metal_Density) and two additional metal fields (Z_Field1 and Z_Field2).
-Acceptable values are 1 or 0, Default: 0 (off).
+    This was added so that the user could turn on or off additional metal fields.
+1: enables the standard metallicity field (Metal_Density) and two additional metal fields (Z_Field1 and Z_Field2).
+2: enables the multi-species and multi-channel stellar yields model described in :ref:`stellar_yields_parameters`, currently used only with the individual star star formation and stellar feedback model.
+Acceptable values are 1, 2, or 0, Default: 0 (off).
 ``ThreeBodyRate`` (external)
     Which Three Body rate should be used for H2 formation?: 0 = Abel, Bryan, Norman 2002, 1 = PSS83, 2= CW83, 3 = FH07, 4= G08.
 (See `Turk et al 2011 <http://adsabs.harvard.edu/abs/2011ApJ...726...55T>`)
 ``CIECooling`` (external)